- Sample Tours

 We will learn more today about the untold story of Ireland’s role in maintaining Western culture while the Dark Ages settled on Europe.
 St. Patrick not only brought Christianity to Ireland, but he also instilled a sense of literacy and learning that would create the conditions that allowed Ireland to become “the isle of saints and scholars” – and thus preserve Western culture while Europe was being overrun by barbarians.
 Nendrum is the best example of a pre-Norman monastic site in Northern Ireland.
 It was set up by St Machaoi in the 5th century.
 In Belfast we will visit the Peace Wall, then check in to our hotel.
 The rest of the day is at leisure to explore the city.
 (B)

 Today we will tour the world-renowned Titanic exhibition.
 We will then head North to explore the Antrim coast along with its Giants and almost true myths!
 On our way north we will drive past Mount Slemish, the location believed to be where Patrick spent his 6 years while tending sheep in Slavery.
 The Giant’s Causeway is a stunning outcropping of basalt columns.
 We will also visit nearby Bushmills Distillery, including an optional tour and tasting.
-We will be based in Londonderry for the next two nights.
+We will stay in Letterkenny this evening.
 (B/D)

 On the border with the Republic of Ireland, the city is a great base to explore the stunning beaches and hills of Donegal.
 We will start our day in Ireland’s most northernly point, Malin Head, next stop New York!
 On our way back to Derry we will visit Glendowen craft shop for some authentic Donegal crafts.
 This is Amazing Grace country and we will hear the story behind Isaac Newton’s conversion at Buncranna.
-Back in Derry there are an abundance of options available to visitors.
-We can learn about local history at one of the many Derry museums, take the famous walking tour of the ancient still intact walls, or enjoy the town.
+This evening we’ll stay in Omagh, a town with a rich Christian history.
+A monastery was founded in 792, and a Franciscan friary was founded in 1464.
 (B)

-The Ulster American Folk Park is an open-air museum just outside Omagh, in County Tyrone, Northern Ireland.
+The Ulster American Folk Park is an open-air museum.
 With more than 30 exhibit buildings to explore, the museum tells the story of three centuries of Irish emigration to America.
 We will then continue to Galway.
 Arty, bohemian Galway (Gaillimh) is one of Ireland’s most engaging cities.
 Remnants of the medieval town walls lie between shops selling handcrafted Claddagh rings, books and musical instruments, bridges arch over the salmon-stuffed River Corrib, and a long promenade leads to the seaside suburb of Salthill, on Galway Bay, the source of the area’s famous oysters.
 We have a free evening to enjoy Galway.
 (B)